timmcginley/Agile/Methodology/README.md

 ![Step 06c](/Agile/img/Methodology/06c.PNG)

-#### 6c.
+#### 6d.
 Find feature B.
 Consider if the design was 'growing' at would stage would feature B 'express' itself, would it be before or after the other features.
-Repeat steps 6c and 6d.
+Repeat steps 6c and 6d until you have arranged all the features you have found for the system / artefact into a sequence, that describes the conceptual development (growth) of the design.

 ![Step 06d](/Agile/img/Methodology/06d.PNG)